OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 start /Node 0 /B .\build\app\RxTxApp --config_file config\test_tx_1port_1v.json
 ```

-Pls refer to section 3, 4, 5 in [linux run guide](run.md) for how to run the sample application, windows share same code base with linux, the app/lib behavior is same.
+Pls refer to section 3, 4, 5 in [linux run guide](run.md) for how to run the sample application, windows share same codebase with linux, the app/lib behavior is same.